ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {INFO: PatchRequest}

 We highly recommend using scripts with parameters.
 This allows RavenDB to cache scripts and boost performance.
-Parameters can be accessed in the script through the "args" object, and passed using PatchRequest's "Values" parameter.
+Parameters can be accessed in the script through the `args` object, and passed using PatchRequest's "Values" parameter.

 | Members | | |
 | ------------- | ------------- | ----- |